yangzhongke/Zack.OpenCVSharp.Ext/README.md

 ```
 ## ResourceTracker

-**ResourceTracker has been contributed to the latest version of OpenCvSharp4, and it has been renamed to ResourceTrackers, please see the [document of OpenCvSharp4](https://github.com/shimat/opencvsharp) ，[PullRequest](https://github.com/shimat/opencvsharp/pull/1110).
+**ResourceTracker has been contributed to the latest version of OpenCvSharp4, and it has been renamed to ResourcesTracker, please see the [document of OpenCvSharp4](https://github.com/shimat/opencvsharp) ，[PullRequest](https://github.com/shimat/opencvsharp/pull/1110).
 The ResourceTracker here will not be maintained.**

 In OpenCVSharp, Mat and MatExpr have unmanaged resources, so they should be disposed be code.
 However, the code is verbose.
 Worst of all, every operator, like +,-,* and others, will create new objects, and they should by disposed one by one.
 The verbose code is as follow.
 ```csharp